 What does it take to build a generative AI model?

 Building a generative AI model has for the most part been a major undertaking, to the extent that only a few well-resourced tech heavyweights have made an attempt.
-OpenAI, the company behind ChatGPT, former GPT models, and DALL-E, has billions in funding from boldface-name donors.
-DeepMind is a subsidiary of Alphabet, the parent company of Google, and Meta has released its Make-A-Video product based on generative AI.
+OpenAI, the company behind ChatGPT, former GPT models, and DALL-E, has billions in funding from bold-face-name donors.
+DeepMind is a subsidiary of Alphabet, the parent company of Google, and even Meta has dipped a toe into the generative AI model pool with its Make-A-Video product.
 These companies employ some of the world’s best computer scientists and engineers.

 But it’s not just talent.
 When you’re asking a model to train using nearly the entire internet, it’s going to cost you.
 OpenAI hasn’t released exact costs, but estimates indicate that GPT-3 was trained on around 45 terabytes of text data—that’s about one million feet of bookshelf space, or a quarter of the entire Library of Congress—at an estimated cost of several million dollars.
 These aren’t resources your garden-variety start-up can access.